battleaxedotco/tool-docs/docs/timelord/frame-tools.md

 ### Clear frame

-Erases all content within currently selected frame(s) and leaves the empty frame in the timeline.
+Erases all content within the currently selected frame(s) and leaves the empty frame in the timeline.
 Useful when paired with Split Frame or to just erase a whole frame quickly, this button saves a few steps to select all art within a layer and hit delete.

 ::: warning Ps playhead
 In the same way Photoshop won't let you paint on a layer you can't see, it also won't let you clear a frame if the playhead is not on top of it.